Scout24/pybuilder_aws_plugin/README.rst

 * bucket-owner-read
 * bucket-owner-full-control

-Further the plugin assumes that you already have a shell with enabled aws access (exported keys or .boto or ...).
+Further, the plugin assumes that you already have a shell with enabled aws access (exported keys or .boto or ...).
 For that take a look at e.g. `afp-cli <https://github.com/ImmobilienScout24/afp-cli>`_